spinnaker/spinnaker.github.io/setup/install/providers/oracle.md

 ## Add an Oracle Cloud account

-1. Run the following `hal` command to add an account named `my-oci-acct` to your list of Azure accounts:
+1. Run the following `hal` command to add an account named `my-oci-acct` to your list of Oracle Cloud accounts:

    ```bash
    hal config provider oracle account add my-oci-acct \